nodejs/node-addon-api/doc/object_wrap.md

 ### Finalize

-Hooks into `Napi::ObjectWrap::FinalizeCallback` giving access to `Napi::Env` before the native instance is freed.
+Provides an opportunity to run cleanup code that requires access to the `Napi::Env` before the wrapped native object instance is freed.
+Override to implement.

 ```cpp
 virtual void Finalize(Napi::Env env);